ChangyuLNeu/Darray/README.md

 The type of data in Darray is numeric.

-You can use Darray to complement following functions:
+You can use Darray to complement the following functions:

 **1. Initialize Darray:by a list or csv file**